galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >
 > ![Human genome consists of 23 (pairs of) chromosomes](../../images/human_genome_chroms.png)
 >
-> And here's a representation of a chomosome, strands, and genes on the chromosome.
+> And here's a representation of a chromosome, strands, and genes on the chromosome.
 >
 > ![Chromosomes are double stranded and have forward and reverse strands; strands have genes on them](../../images/chromosome_strands_genes.png)
 {: .comment}